 IDLDRC is an international, virtual event held from 20-22 September, 2021 (#IDLDRC), providing a platform to share research about Developmental Language Disorder (DLD).

-The conference aims to address the roadblocks to sharing the learning and insights that sit in the hands of a few, but could potentially change the lives of people with DLD.
+The conference addressed the roadblocks to sharing the learning and insights that sit in the hands of a few, but could potentially change the lives of people with DLD.
 Profits from IDLDRC go towards a DLD Research Grant.